jessrobinson42/cfsshw3public/scotus.md

 ![](scotus_files/figure-markdown_github/unnamed-chunk-3-1.png)

+On average, the number of one-vote margin decisions has slowly increased since 1900.
+This potentially suggests that the Court has become more polarized.

 In each term he served on the Court, in what percentage of cases was Justice Antonin Scalia in the majority?
 ------------------------------------------------------------------------------------------------------------